 - US Geological Survey Quadrangle Maps Quadrangle maps can be used to identify streams of a particular watershed size, valley type, and slope.
 Quadrangle maps also provide general information on watershed conditions and land-use, although these data should be checked against other more recent data sources (such as aerial photographs), since quadrangle maps are not updated very frequently. - Aerial Photographs Aerial photographs can be very useful in identifying potential reference reaches, and in further evaluating reference reaches identified by other maps, such as from a USGS quadrangle map.
 In the SARA four county jurisdiction, aerial photographs are available on-line, through county GIS-sites, regional planning websites, or public websites such as Google Earth.
-Please refer to the county specific website or contact the Information Technology group for each county to obtain aerials for each specific project.
+These may not be available for all counties / areas.
 These photos are often of high quality, allowing the examination of stream size, length, pattern, riparian buffers, and watershed conditions.
-Evaluating multiple aerial photographs over time can provide additional support regarding stream stability by documenting stream dimension and pattern before and after flood events (Rosgen, 1998). - Windshield Surveys Many reference reach sites have been identified by simply driving and looking at streams at roadway stream crossings.
+Evaluating multiple aerial photographs over time can provide additional support regarding stream stability by documenting stream dimension and pattern before and after flood events (Rosgen, 1998).

+- Windshield Surveys Many reference reach sites have been identified by simply driving and looking at streams at roadway stream crossings.
 Ensure that landowner permission to access the stream is obtained before entering private property. - Discussions with Local Residents Landowners and local residents are often very familiar with their land and the land that is nearby.
 These resources can often be used to identify streams that are in good condition and may potentially serve as a reference reach. - Looking Upstream and Downstream of the Project Reach When available, this is one of the best sources for reference reach data, because the reference reach and impaired reach targeted for restoration share the same climatic, topographic, and watershed conditions.
 As with windshield surveys, ensure that landowner permission to access the stream is obtained before entering private property.